Low0000/AlienVSZombieConsole/README.md

 ## User Manual
-1. Users need to choose 'y' -YES / 'n'-NO For edit the settings of the game.
-2. If users press 'n', then the setting of game will remain as default.
-3. If users press 'y', then user need to input number of zombie which does not more than 9 zombies.
-4. Users need to input the row and column of the game map with specific rules such as only odd number accepted / minimum number for row and column is 5 / Maximum number of row and column is due to users' Windows display size.
-5. Game Map will auto generated with an alien at center of game map randomly placement of game objects / zombies.

 ### Introduction of Game Objects and Zombies
 - Alien (A) was initialized to 100 life and 0 attack.
 - Health pack (h) can help to add 20 life to alien.